infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ```

 :::danger
 These values are not secure, even inside a compiled app.
-You should **never
-** store sensitive information like API keys your app's config.
+You should **never** store sensitive information like API keys your app's config.

-Supabase implements [row-level security](https://supabase.com/docs/guides/auth/row-level-security), so sharing the anon key is not a security risk, but other backends may not have this feature.
+Supabase implements [row-level security](https://supabase.com/docs/guides/auth/row-level-security), so sharing the anon key is not a security risk, but other backends may not have this feature, so be careful!
 :::

 :::info **Environment-Specific Configurations**